-This certainly was not the place for the Young Ethnic Minorities--Sarah, Ayo and myself--to have a meeting for mushroom-motivated mind melting.
-At around eight PM we ambled to the other side of town because the other two needed gummies.
-We saw one or two cars on the road during our ten minute stroll, a typically busy Squamish weekend, really.
+This certainly was not the place for the Young Ethnic Minorities--Sarah, Ayo and myself--to have a meeting for mushroom-motivated mind melding.
+A little before sunset we ambled to the other side of town because the other two needed gummies.
+We saw one or two cars on the road during our ten minute stroll, a typically busy Squamish weekend.
 After settling on Sour Patch Kids we quickly scoffed down three quarters of the Ziploc bag.
-We were missing a member of the expedition so the leftovers were left in a denim pocket and promptly forgotten about.
-We decided we would take a second, more colourful, lap around town before walking back to my house which was an hour or so away as a lucid pedestrian.
+We were missing a member of the expedition so the leftovers were stuffed in a pocket and promptly forgotten about.
+We decided we would take a second, more colourful, lap around town before walking back to my house.

-We looked suitably ridiculous for the odyssey we had chosen to undertake.
+We looked suitably ridiculous for the odyssey we had undertaken.
 I was wearing still new white on white Air Force Ones with white tube socks, a bright yellow oversized hoodie and black trousers with an Azure charm hanging from my belt loop.
-I say charm but it was a crucifix, or, “my boy, JC,” if you were to ask my very excited amygdala.
 I’d forgotten my phone at home but I had my camera on me to blurrily document a very vivid experience.
-Ayo was in grey checkered suit pants that may as well have been mine and reclaimed converse.
+Ayo was in grey checkered suit pants and reclaimed converse.
 The shoes were an off-white from being bleached clean after a year or two of arduous service in the rain, clubs, and a few house parties.
 The neon orange laces complimented the maroon sleeves of his hoodie.
 Sarah was wearing biker shorts, my forest green sweatshirt and a denim jacket.
 The disruptive zig-zags of my little brother’s boonie hat really tied the whole fit together.
-This may simply be the shrooms talking but everyone else in Squamish was wearing all black.
+The rest of the town was wearing all black.
 Grey and black if they were feeling whatever passes as fashionable in a town of 15,000 people.

-Within a couple bites the other two were whining about the flavour.
-Fair enough, it did taste like dryer lint.
-Just after finishing our respective shares of the excitable fungi, Ayo walked off to relieve himself in the woods.
+Just after finishing our respective shares of the dryer lint, Ayo walked off to relieve himself in the woods.
 I took the opportunity to take Sarah into my arms for one last time before the world became much more vibrant.
 We held each other tightly before I loosened up briefly to tell her I was happy she was here--with me, not Squamish necessarily.
 She said she was happy to be there and thanked me for inviting her.

 Ayo hovered back into frame and we started our mission of aimless wandering.
 Sarah soared through the arbitrary levels of the trip: from 10 to 15 to 30 before myself or Ayo had noticed any effects.
 It was her first time so we just played along.
 After hitting 31, she just laid down in the middle of the road to, I guess, appreciate the asphalt.
 “Sleep anywhere!
 Like a Disney princess,” she would repeat regularly for most of the trip.
 By the time she was on the ground and I had started taking very poor photos, a wave of serenity and euphoria overcame me.
 I was happy.
 After all, for the second time in three weeks, I was on hallucinogens with the two people I was closest with in the world.
-Is there more to life when you’ve just finished your 6th straight semester of courses and desperately need to decompress before starting your final two terms in the personal hell of a city you inhabit for university?
+Is there more to life when you’ve just finished your 6th straight semester of courses and desperately need to decompress before finishing your finals eight months marooned on the personal hell of an island you go to school on?
 That being said, I still don’t know which Disney princess sleeps in the street.
 Mine, I suppose.

-Just before leaving downtown the most significant motif of the night had materialized.
 We’d just circled the town a 2nd time.
-The park was where we had been dropped off by my dad and the route home took us past the Shopper’s, i.e. the end of downtown.
 In good company, shrooms enchant the world.
 Every stimulus of your senses is worth a second, third, and fourth thought.
 Is the street lamp across the street slowly strobing or are you just blinking too long?
 Is “dripping” an appropriate descriptor for a beat you heard two years ago?
 Has it really only been an hour and a bit?
 Has it already been an hour and a bit?